Anzumana/Virtual-Janko-Keyboard/README.md

 3. **You're all set to go!**
     1. You can now run the main HTML file in Google Chrome to play the instrument!
          1. _I hope you enjoy it <3_

+# Future Improvements
+*.
+Animate the Buttons (Change Color / Border on keypress) *.
+Make Buttons functional (Currently used for representation only, can be made functional for touch surfaces.)
+*.
+Utilise other sounds (Make other sounds such as a Synth or Bass) *.
+Adjust the size of the keybed to match full screen on any resolution.